 Winners of the Midwinter Graduate Travel Awards will be chosen by the Division Head, Midwinter Committee and Awards Committee members.
 Winners of the AEJMC Graduate Travel Awards will be chosen by the Vice Head-Elect and Awards Committee members.

-Applications for the Midwinter Conference must be submitted to the MCS Division by January 30, 2016.
-Applications for the AEJMC annual conference must be submitted by May 30, 2016.
-All material must be submitted electronically to the Awards Chair, Ben LaPoe (firstname.lastname@example.org), by 11:59 EST on April 30, 2017.
+Applications for the Midwinter Conference must be submitted to the MCS Division by January 30, 2018.
+Applications for the AEJMC annual conference must be submitted by May 30, 2018.
+All material must be submitted electronically to the Awards Chair, Dr. Robert McKeever (firstname.lastname@example.org), by 11:59 EST.

 .
 LATE APPLICATIONS WILL NOT BE ACCEPTED.